toddmichael/tomcat-cook/README.md

-# Tomcat
+# Tomcat Cookbook

 ## Description

 A super simple **and incomplete** cookbook that:

  - Installs Tomcat from binary tarball
- - Configures and init script
+ - Configures an init script
  - Configures setenv.sh
  - Enables and starts Tomcat service